THargreaves/Helping-Hack/README.md

 ### Sunday 15th November 2020

-All submissions must be uploaded
+- Submissions to be uploaded

-***(7pm)*** Hackathon officially ends and cut-off for submissions
+***(7pm)*** Machine Learning Competition ends and cut-off for submissions

 ***(7-7:30pm)*** Concluding talk

-### Moving Forward
+### Friday 4th December 2020

+- Submissions to be uploaded

+***(7pm)*** Data Story-telling Competition ends and cut-off for submissions

+### Later in December...

-- Competition winners will be announced and prizes given out
+- Competition winners will be announced and prizes send out
-- Workshops with Warwick Data Science Society and Warwick Statistics Society

 ## FAQs

+### How many team members am I allowed?

+Teams must be a maximum of 4.
+To enter please fill in this form:

+If you don't have a team, but would like to be part of one, you can fill in this form to be matched with like-minded people.

 ## Getting Help